 Ask your own question.

 What would you like to know about your customers, prospects or clients?
 Just ask, and let your readers create the content.
+User-Generated content is ALWAYS a good idea.

 Talk about trends.

 You demonstrate authority and expertise when you tell how things are evolving in your industry.
+Trends and speaking on them, is a great way to position yourself as the expert and the go-to in your niche.

 Discuss future plans.